ajskateboarder/scratch-git/README.md

 If you spotted a bug or any errors, please report bugs to the [issue tracker](https://github.com/ajskateboarder/scratch-git/issues).

+## Building

+1. Install Node.js and the Rust toolchain
+2. Run `cargo run` in one terminal
+3. Install npm dependencies and run `rollup -c` in another

+There is also a build task configured for VSCode on Linux, provided you have [`watchexec`](https://github.com/watchexec/watchexec) installed.

 ## Commit spec

 scratch-git uses a derivative of [Convential Commits](https://www.conventionalcommits.org/en/v1.0.0/) which has been adapted to fit Scratch programming.